 Today, readership is up almost 2600% from the beginning of their ownership and the business is outpacing every other newspaper in their coverage area.
 As these small town newspapers keep growing, they intend to continue to promote and publish the local community news, allowing each of the respective communities the opportunity to share what is important and valued within their communities.

 As publisher and co-owner of The Regional News and Westville Indicator, Justin designs 20 broadsheet pages each week while also managing the logistical end of delivering the papers.
 He specializes in design, photography, USPS compliance, and circulation management.
-In addition, he takes on the occasional investigative article and spends plenty of time thinking about business strategy.
+In addition, he leads the papers’ investigative coverage and spends plenty of time thinking about business strategy.
 A fourteen-time award-winning journalist and photographer, Justin recently won 1st place in his division for “Best News Coverage Under Deadline Pressure” by the Hoosier State Press Association, and he was recently awarded Young Entrepreneur of the Year by the Northwest Indiana Small Business Development Center.

 As editor and co-owner of The Regional News and Westville Indicator, Kelly edits all of the content that goes into both newspapers.
 A real grammar guru, she checks most content for errors at least four times to ensure perfection.
 She specializes in editing, coordinating writers, and social media management.
 In addition, she frequently writes short articles on community happenings and spends plenty of time recruiting people to contribute pictures and articles.

 When she isn’t working on the newspapers, Kelly can be found working at the LaCrosse Town Hall where she is Clerk-Treasurer.
-Appointed to the position in 2012, she was reelected in 2015 and is known for her focus on keeping the public informed.
-As an active member of the LaCrosse Lions Club she has been instrumental in starting up a local Leos Club to encourage high school students to volunteer in their communities.
+Appointed to the position in 2012, she was reelected in 2015 and again in 2019 and is known for her focus on keeping the public informed.
+She is also a member of the LaCrosse Alumni Association and the LaCrosse Lions Club.

-Kelly also works as a clerk at the LaCrosse Public Library and is a single mom who has raised three sons.
+Kelly occasionally works as a clerk at the LaCrosse Public Library and is a single mom who has raised three sons.
 She has also hosted five exchange students from Germany, Montenegro, Czech Republic, and Spain.
 In 2018, she became an Area Rep for International Student Exchange, helping other families discover the joy of opening their homes and hearts to the hosting experience.
 She wishes she had more time to sleep.